satya-das/cib/examples/0010-simple-class/README.md

 As mentioned before, no compiler generated stuff are shared between components, and we can see method-table generated by CIB is the only thing that are shared by `library` and `client`.
 This is the way CIB achieves compiler independence.
 This sequence diagram doesn't mention destrutor but destructor will have similar call sequence like other methods.

+## ABI Compatibility
+ABI Compatibility of library with client applications are possible because:
+  - Only `__zz_cib_Example_GetMethodTable` is exported from library which is a pure C function.
+  - Classes are not exported, instead `MethodTable` is exported for every class.
+  - Function pointers in `MethodTable` use specific calling convention and the same convention is used by client.
+  - For every type for which objects need to cross component boundary there is a corresponding `AbiType`.
+  - Object of type `__zz_cib_AbiType_t<T>` crosses component boundary when object of type `T` is intended.
+  - `__zz_cib_ToAbiType` and `__zz_cib_FromAbiType` are used to convert objects back and forth.

 **This ends the explanation of our first example that shows how CIB achieves compiler independence.
 We will now move on to next example to see what happens to classes with virtual methods.**